executors/executors/explanatory.md

 ## Heterogeneity

-\textcolor{red}{TODO:} Need to mention that heterogeneity is a problem that impacts all of C++, not just executors.
-Can't really tackle the problem adequately through an executors-only approach.
-Relationship between executors and heterogeneity might require tools that are out of scope of a library-only solution.

-For example:
-  * heterogeneous compilation
-  * heterogeneous linking
-  * JIT compilation
-  * reflection
-  * serialization

-The point is that an independent, separate effort should investigate heterogeneity holistically
+Contemporary execution resources are heterogeneous.
+CPU cores, lightweight CPU cores, SIMD units, GPU cores, operating system runtimes, embedded runtimes, and database runtimes are examples.
+Heterogeneity of resources often manifests in non-standard C++ programming models as programmer-visible versioned functions and disjoint memory spaces.
+Therefore, the ability for standard executors to target heterogeneous execution resources depends on a standard treatment of heterogeneity in general.

+The issues raised by heterogeneity impact the entire scope of a heterogeneous C++ program, not just the space spanned by executors.
+Therefore, a comprehensive solution to these issues requires a holistic approach.
+Moreover, the relationship between heterogeneous execution and executors may require technology that is out of scope of a library-only solution such as our executors model.
+This technology might include heterogeneous compilation and linking, just-in-time compilation, reflection, serialization, and others.
+A separate effort should characterize the programming problems posed by heterogeneity and suggest solutions.

 ## Bulk Execution Extensions